ThinkThroughLabs/AltaeraAI/README.md

 ## What is it?

-AltaeraAI is a [Termux](https://github.com/termux) wrapper that packages multiple AI Back & Front-ends for native usage on Android devices, which includes:
+AltaeraAI is a [Termux](https://github.com/termux) wrapper that packages multiple AI Back & Front-ends for native usage on Android devices, which currently includes:

 - [KoboldCpp](https://github.com/LostRuins/koboldcpp) and Kobold Lite UI